In order to answer, “what is SEO and how it works?”, we’ll break down what SEO is and how SEO services can help market your business online.

-To get information on where to start your glossary, go through all of your content you already have available, and write down a list of keywords used on those pages.
+To get information on where to start your glossary, go through all of the content you already have available, and write down a list of keywords used on those pages.
 This is a good method of internally linking your site, as well.

 A directory is a taxonomy of links to helpful websites and resources about a specific topic.

-The most relevant and universal one locally being, Google My Business.
+The most relevant and universal one locally is Google My Business.
 If you haven’t claimed your company in Google My Business, you probably aren’t getting indexed locally.
 Even though this isn’t really adding a directory to your site, it is being included in a major directory for local SEO interaction.
 For more information on this, look at “Four Tips to Stand Out Locally“.

-These are some of the most common forms of content you’ll find on higher ranking pages in search engines.
+These are some of the most common forms of content you’ll find on higher-ranking pages in search engines.
 But this list does not cover all the possibilities, as they are almost endless when it comes to SEO content.

 As a business owner, we’re sure you are familiar with using every asset you have to increase conversions.
 The same applies to your search engine optimization campaign.